1976 Prime Minister's Resignation Honours

 The 1976 Prime Minister's Resignation Honours were announced on 27 May 1976 to mark the second resignation of the Prime Minister, Harold Wilson.
-The list of resignation honours became known satirically as the "Lavender List".
+The list of resignation honours drew controversy due to questions of corruption, and became known satirically as the "Lavender List".

 Controversy

-The list caused controversy as a number of recipients were wealthy businessmen whose principles were considered antithetical to those held by the Labour Party at the time.
+The list's controversy stemmed from a number of recipients being wealthy businessmen whose principles were considered antithetical to those held by the Labour Party at the time.

 Roy Jenkins notes that Wilson's retirement "was disfigured by his, at best, eccentric resignation honours list, which gave peerages or knighthoods to some adventurous business gentlemen, several of whom were close neither to him nor to the Labour Party."

 One businessman on the list, Lord Kagan, was convicted of fraud in 1980; Sir Eric Miller committed suicide while under investigation for fraud in 1977.
 Another beneficiary was the buccaneering financier James Goldsmith.
 Nearly all of the other names on the list such as actor John Mills were, however, uncontroversial.
 Dismissing the notoriety of these two names, both of Wilson's academic biographers, Professor Ben Pimlott and Philip Ziegler, writing in the 1990s long after the purported events stress that there was never any question at the time or subsequently of financial impropriety in the drawing up of the list.